magnusfroste/magnusfroste.github.io/index.md

 ## Welcome to Frostes GitHub Page

-I'm curious young man andlove trying out new stuff.
+I'm curious young man and love trying out new stuff, getting older only the last year.
-If I could I would be learning every day, becaus it is wonderful.
+If I could I would be learning every day, because it is wonderful to get rid of old stuff.

 ## I'm very much into
 * Kitesurfing and ice skating (when we have ice on lakes in Sweden)